LoyolaChicagoCS/gradhandbook/source/assistantships.rst

   and by *October 1 for Spring awards*.

 Students who have already been given an award for the upcoming semester should not fill out the form.
+Initial awards for current students are generally finalized after the awards to new students are completed.

 Possible English Exam Given By Loyola
 ---------------------------------------